BuildingSync/schema/docs/notebooks/bsync_examples/Small-Office-Level-1.md

 # Create a new TimeSeries element for Electricity
 jan_elec = bsync.TimeSeries(ID="TS-Example")

-# a ReadingType of 'Total' signifies a summation / integral over the time period specified
+# a ReadingType of "Total" signifies a summation / integral over the time period specified
-jan_elec += bsync.ReadingType('Total')
+jan_elec += bsync.ReadingType("Total")

-# A TimeSeriesReadingQuantity isn't necessary for timeseries specific to a ResourceUse since we will 'point back to'
+# A TimeSeriesReadingQuantity isn"t necessary for timeseries specific to a ResourceUse since we will "point back to"
 # the resource use later, however, verbosity never hurts
-jan_elec += bsync.TimeSeriesReadingQuantity('Energy')
+jan_elec += bsync.TimeSeriesReadingQuantity("Energy")

 # Add start and end timestamps.
 XSD datatypes are translated into python datatypes
 # within the bsync package.
 For example, the xs:dateTime datatype, we need to provide python datetime object

-# this_will_fail = bsync.TimeSeriesData.TimeSeries.StartTimestamp('2019-01-01T00:00:00')
+# this_will_fail = bsync.TimeSeriesData.TimeSeries.StartTimestamp("2019-01-01T00:00:00")

 # we need to do something like this
 start_dt = datetime(2019, 1, 1, 0, 0)